brouberol/blog/content/essential-tools-p2-text-processing-shell.md

 Title: Text processing in the shell
-Date: 2020-03-09
+Date: 2020-03-14
 Category: Essential Tools and Practices for the Aspiring Software Developer
-Description: Introduction to shell text processing tools and real life examples
+Description: A quick overview of the most common text processing terminal tools and why they should be part of your day-to-day toolbox.
 Image: https://live.staticflickr.com/2909/14074154115_efa9541b12_b.jpg
-Tags: shell
+Tags: terminal, bash
 Status: draft

 <header>